nirmalpathak/docker-haproxy-deviceatlas/README.md

 # Docker HAProxy with DeviceAtlas

-Docker HAProxy with DeviceAtlas is a dockerized version of HAProxy with DeviceAtlas to use device detection.
+Docker HAProxy with DeviceAtlas is a dockerized version of HAProxy with DeviceAtlas for device detection on web.
 The detailed information on how to compile and use DeviceAtlas HAProxy module is available [here](https://fossies.org/linux/haproxy/doc/DeviceAtlas-device-detection.txt).

 ## Prerequiste